SockguardSockguard

 Runtime Hardening

-Sockguard runs as root inside the container by default so it can open /var/run/docker.sock on stock Docker hosts without user or group_add overrides.
-For a Docker socket proxy, the real security frontier is what the daemon will accept through the proxy, not whether the proxy process reports UID 0 or UID 65534 after it already has access to the upstream socket.
+Sockguard runs as UID 65532 (Chainguard nonroot) inside the container.
+On stock Docker hosts where /var/run/docker.sock is owned by the docker group you may need a group_add: [docker] override or a matching GID.
+For a Docker socket proxy, the real security frontier is what the daemon will accept through the proxy, not the UID the proxy process reports after it has already opened the upstream socket.

 The runtime controls that matter are: